-- To promote local contact with members and provide a forum for discussing issues relevant to a specific area of its service region - To enable the RIPE NCC to continuously evaluate and address the changing needs of RIPE NCC members 2.
-Co-ordination Activities 2.1 RIPE Whois Database: Maintenance and Development The RIPE Whois Database contains registration details of IP addresses and AS Numbers used by networks based in the RIPE NCC service region.
+- To promote local contact with members - To provide a forum for discussing issues relevant to a specific area of its service region - To enable the RIPE NCC to continuously evaluate and address the changing needs of RIPE NCC members 2.
+Coordination Activities 2.1 RIPE Database: Maintenance and Development The RIPE Database contains registration details of IP addresses and AS Numbers used by networks based in the RIPE NCC service region.
 It shows the organisations that hold the resources, where the allocations were made and contact details for the networks.
-The organisations that hold those resources are responsible for updating their information in the RIPE Whois Database.
-An Internet Routing Registry (IRR), primarily for the RIPE NCC region, is also part of the RIPE Whois Database.
-The information in the RIPE Whois Database is used by a range of people, including network engineers, system administrators, researchers and End Users for various purposes such as network troubleshooting or determining abuse contacts.
+The organisations that hold those resources are responsible for updating their information in the RIPE Database.
+An Internet Routing Registry (IRR), primarily for the RIPE NCC region, is also part of the RIPE Database.
+The information in the RIPE Database is used by a range of people, including network engineers, system administrators, researchers and End Users for various purposes such as network troubleshooting or determining abuse contacts.
 In most cases these users are not RIPE NCC members.
-The RIPE NCC regularly makes improvements to the interface for the RIPE Whois Database in order to provide users with more useful features and easier ways to update the database.
-The RIPE NCC also makes continued efforts to improve the accuracy and the usefulness of the data in the RIPE Whois Database.
+The RIPE NCC regularly makes improvements to the interface for the RIPE Database in order to provide users with more useful features and easier ways to update the database.
+The RIPE NCC also makes continued efforts to improve the accuracy and the usefulness of the data in the RIPE Database.
 The RIPE NCC implements community-driven changes as they arise, making software and system modifications in response to feedback from users and decisions made by the RIPE community.
 2.1.1 User support and software maintenance Description of Activity:

-The RIPE NCC manages a role mailbox for questions and comments so that it can answer user questions promptly.
+The RIPE NCC provides user support for the database and related services.
+This includes incident handling and problem resolution as well as responding to user questions and comments.
 The RIPE NCC also performs regular software maintenance activities including bug fixes and minor modifications.
 The results of these software development efforts are made publicly available.
-This activity includes the maintenance and improvement of documentation associated with the RIPE Whois Database.
+This activity includes the maintenance and improvement of documentation associated with the RIPE Database.
 Goal of Activity: